 This is due to a growing recognition that sustainable land management and land restoration can offer multiple economic, environmental and social returns.
 The costs of fighting land degradation through restoration and sustainable land management practices versus the much higher cost of inaction repeatedly highlights the strong economic incentive for immediate action.
 Still, despite the promising economic returns of ecosystem restoration (in addition to environmental and social benefits), there is a considerable gap between supply and demand for appropriate financing, estimated to be $2.5 trillion per year (UNCTAD).
 Closing this gap will require collaborative action from a wide range of actors, including the private sector.
 However, the involvement of private investors in scaling proven sustainable land management practices remains limited to date.

-Keyword(s): ecosystem services, finance, Green recovery, Indonesia, jurisdictional approach, nature-based solutions, restoration, UN Decade on Ecosystem Restoration
+Keyword(s): ecosystem services, finance, Green Recovery, Indonesia, jurisdictional approaches, nature-based solutions (NbS), restoration, UN Decade on Ecosystem Restoration

 Location(s): Asia, Indonesia